dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

      The value returned can be either an instance of :class:`<stream-position>` or an integer.
-When the value is an integer, it is an offset from position zero, and is in terms of the stream’s element type.
+When the value is an integer, it is an offset from position zero, and is in terms of the stream's element type.
 For instance, in a Unicode stream, a position of four means that four Unicode characters have been read.

    :example: